oopanuga/oopanuga.github.io/_posts/2014-11-28-Jurassic-Park.md

 > TRex eats a lawyer, Donald Gennaro.

-It was because he was the only person that didn´t belong to the company
+It was because he was the only person that didn´t belong to the company.

 ## Jurassic Park, why Donald Gennaro is eaten by a Tyrannosaurus?

 Donald Gennaro represents the investors of the park.
 He wants to check what these scientists are doing there and the safety of the park.